-Fèis Phàislig (Gaelic for Paisley Festival) is an arts organisation that provides traditional music experiences for young people across Renfrewshire.
+Fèis Phàislig is an arts organisation that provides opportunities in traditional music and Gaelic culture for young people across Renfrewshire.

 Gaelic for Paisley Festival, Fèis Phàislig was established in 2015 and delivered our first ever ‘Fèis Week’, an intensive course of come-and-try workshops, that saw over 60 children take part in instrumental tuition, singing and drama with some of Scotland’s leading traditional musicians.
 We now provide a year-round programme of events that delivered to over 4500 in 2019.